-There are a lot of construction companies with experience in handling a senior living facility that will help with the allotted budget while ensuring safety with a senior-friendly design and decoration.
+There are many construction companies with experience in handling a senior living facility that will help with the allotted budget while ensuring safety with a senior-friendly design and decoration.
 Remember, every single decision matters.
 Chairs should offer comfort and can be easily moved in and out of a room or somewhere else.
 Bathrooms should have senior-appropriate heights, and the list goes on.

 - Communicate with the involved Residents

 The residents must be involved in building renovation to establish a working environment that is full of trust.
 It is important for the staff and the residents that they trust the people they are working with.
-Residents would also be pleased to be involved in the construction and renovation process, that is why, a small meeting will matter to answer a few questions from the staff and the residents that may affect their way of living with the ongoing construction, and their way of living after the renovation.
-When the opinions and suggestions are put together, the expected end result shall be in favour of the staff and the residents.
-That is why an open and real-time communication is a must.
+Residents would also be pleased to be involved in the construction and renovation process; that is why a small meeting will matter to answer a few questions from the staff and the residents that may affect their way of living with the ongoing construction and their way of living after the renovation.
+When the opinions and suggestions are put together, the expected result shall favor the staff and the residents.
+That is why open and real-time communication is a must.

-One integral part of the construction management is the selection of the much-needed medium of entertainment and communication between the residents and their families outside the facility.
-A lot of high-end senior living facility has upgraded to a more exciting place by adding features and amenities that are helpful to the residents such as an ice cream corner, a country store, a post office, and a theatre room.
+One integral part of construction management is selecting the much-needed medium of entertainment and communication between the residents and their families outside the facility.
+Many high-end senior living facilities have upgraded to a more exciting place by adding features and amenities that are helpful to the residents, such as an ice-cream corner, a country store, a post office, and a theatre room.

-Some senior living facilities have improved their theatre room with comfortable seating, beautifully hanging curtains, a concession stand on the side, an area for some pop corn and refreshments, with the latest big screen or television for a much clearer view and detail of the movie and the like.
+Some senior living facilities have improved their theatre room with comfortable seating, beautifully hanging curtains, concession stands on the side, an area for some popcorn and refreshments, with the latest big screen or television for a much clearer view and detail of the movie and the like.
 And yes, the style and design could be much better than what a typical movie theatre in the mall has.

 - Provide a comfortable, less noise environment

-And while the process of construction or renovation is ongoing, it will be temporarily hard for the residents to move or do their activities of daily living.
-However, being in-the-know of the residents schedule of such activities, will help in improving the level of comfort without causing any delay in the renovation.
-It also pays to make sure that all the dust, vibration, and noise that involves in the work will be controlled.
+While the construction or renovation process is ongoing, it will be temporarily hard for the residents to move or do their activities of daily living.
+However, being in-the-know of the resident’s schedule of such activities will help improve the level of comfort without causing any delay in the renovation.
+It also pays to ensure that all the dust, vibration, and noise involved in the work will be controlled.

 - Regular evaluation of the facility

-When the renovation has completed, the facility should have its maintenance through a routine evaluation for any signs of wear and tear, and any possibility of necessary repair for at least six months to a year.
-Staying ahead of the problems does not only save time and money, but also prevent the facility to look worn out which may create a negative impact on keeping the residents.
-It is important to establish a reserve fund for this purpose to maintain high quality comfort and safety for the staff and their residents while staying in the facility.
+When the renovation has been completed, the facility should have its maintenance through a routine evaluation for any signs of wear and tear and any possibility of necessary repair for at least six months to a year.
+Staying ahead of the problems saves time and money and prevents the facility from looking worn out, which may create a negative impact on keeping the residents.
+It is important to establish a reserve fund for this purpose to maintain high-quality comfort and safety for the staff and their residents while staying in the facility.

 The Infection Control Risk Assessment (ICRA)

 Another important consideration in connection with the residents’ safety is the observance of the matrix of precautions enumerated in The Infection Control Risk Assessment (ICRA).
-The ICRA matrix was originally developed for hospital use only, however, it is now required to be utilized when renovating or constructing a short or long term senior care facilities, because they both share many similar characteristics.
+The ICRA matrix was originally developed for hospital use only.
+However, it is now required to be utilized when renovating or constructing short or long-term senior care facilities because they both share many similar characteristics.
 The considerations included in the ICRA matrix are:

-- The impact of interrupting important activities to patients and employees;
+- The impact of interrupting important activities for patients and employees;

 - Identification of the potential hazards and the necessary protection for each;